2.3.1 Modeling Sound in Max

 This section is intended only to introduce you to the basics of MATLAB for sound manipulation, and we leave it to you to investigate the above commands further.
 MATLAB has an extensive Help feature which gives you information on the built-in functions.

 Each of the functions above can be created “from scratch” if you understand the nature of the non-sinusoidal waves.
 The ideal square wave is constructed from an infinite sum of odd-numbered harmonics of diminishing amplitude.
-More precisely, if is the fundamental frequency of the non-sinusoidal wave to be created, then a square wave is constructed by the following infinite summation:
+More precisely, if f is the fundamental frequency of the non-sinusoidal wave to be created, then a square wave is constructed by the following infinite summation:

 [equation caption=”Equation 2.9″]Let f be a fundamental frequency.
 Then a square wave created from this fundamental frequency is defined by the infinite summation